Motherhood

 - Fourth, that across our period, some women, though few in number, sat on committees or held positions in and around periods when they were having children.

-- Fifth, given that a woman wouldn't be included in our wikibase unless they contributed to archaeology, history, and/or heritage, that many women who had children did things other than serving on committees or holding positions, and that these cluster towards the start of the period (that is, if you look at the first eighteen women on the plot, only one - Mary Anne Everett Green - has any data recorded in the 'served on' or 'held a position' fields).
-Emily Winifred Allen was an active contributor to the life of the Cambrian Archaeological Association, speaking at meetings and exhibiting artefacts.
+- Fifth, given that a woman wouldn't be included in our wikibase unless they contributed to archaeology, history, and/or heritage, that many women who had children did things other than serving on committees or holding positions, and that these cluster towards the start of the period (that is, if you look at the first 25 women on the plot, only three - Mary Anne Everett Green, Charlotte Schreiber and Emma Georgina Elizabeth Ogier Ward - have any data recorded in the 'served on' or 'held a position' fields).
+Emily Winifred Allen was an active contributor to the life of the Cambrian Archaeological Association, speaking at meetings and exhibiting artifacts.
 Fenella Armytage corresponded with the Royal Archaeological Institute.
 Charlotte Latham collected folklore, published in the Folklore Society's journal, and supplied information to scholars working in the field.

 - And sixth, it opens up questions that go beyond the data, back into the archive, back into particular cases and circumstances.
-Given that many of the first eighteen women on the plot were of means asks us to consider how was socio-economic status a factor in women working? (and did these women's self-fashion construct activities as something distinct from 'work'?)
-Did different work to fit around children?
-How did cultures created by the marriage bar - even if it didn't apply to many contexts these women worked in - shape what work women did and didn't do?
+Given that many of the first eighteen women on the plot were of means asks us to consider the extent to which socio-economic factors shaped women's ability to work? (and whether these women's self-fashioning constructed these activities as something distinct from 'work'?)
+From there we might ask what types of work women managed to fit around children?
+And whether cultures created by the marriage bar - even if it didn't apply to many of the contexts these women worked in - shaped what work women did and didn't do?

-- Second, that we have recorded 'had child in' data for fewer than 10% of the women in the wikibase: 72 women out of more than 900.
-That cannot be all the possible data, and is likely a sample skewed towards those women who were more notable and whose activities are recorded across multiple sources (for example, there are 56 women about whom we have recorded fewer than 5 pieces of information, none of whom have 'had child in' associated with them).
-Even for women in our wikibase with notable husbands, we often find that little accessible information exists about their marital life, and - in particular - Wikipedia entries for these notable husbands frequently do not mention the women to whom they were married: for example, the Wikipedia entry for Gerard Clauson does not mention his marriage to Honor Clauson.
-And similar patterns are true of women in our database with notable fathers: for example, Frederick Grafton's daughter Emily Grafton is not mentioned in his Wikipedia entry.
+- Second, that we have recorded 'had child in' data for fewer than 12% of the women in our wikibase: 108 women out of more than 900.
+That cannot be all the possible data, and is likely a sample skewed towards those women who were more notable and whose activities were recorded across multiple sources (for example, there are 51 women about whom we have recorded fewer than 5 pieces of information, none of whom have 'had child in' associated with them).
+Even for women in our wikibase with notable husbands, we often find that little accessible information exists about their marital life, and - in particular - Wikipedia entries for these notable husbands frequently do not mention the women to whom they were married: for example, the Wikipedia entry for Gerard Clauson does not (at time of writing) mention his marriage to Honor Clauson.
+Similar patterns are true of women in our database with notable fathers: for example, Frederick Grafton's daughter Emily Grafton is not mentioned in his Wikipedia entry.
 And for people born after 1911, dates of birth are tricky to find as the 1911 Census is the last census we have easy access to.
 For data on childbirth after that period we have depended on sources like the Oxford Dictionary of National Biography, which again skews to 'notable' people.
 The data we have on childbirth is, then, partial at best.

-- Third, this cannot be all the data out there about service on committees, positions held with bodies, etc - given the archives we have consulted, regional committees and less well regarded roles less likely to be captured in our data.
+- Third, this cannot be all the data out there about service on committees, positions held with bodies, etc: given the archives we have consulted, regional committees and less well regarded roles are less likely to be captured in our data.

 - Fourth, a data point for a date on which a woman 'had' a child cannot capture the fact that parenthood was not faced equally.
 Some people had help.
 Some children got unwell.
 Some parents got unwell.
 Some births were harder than others.
 Some children were adopted.
 Some people took on significant caring responsibilities that amounted to the labour of parenthood without ever 'having' children.
 And the dynamics of parenthood changed across our period and between regions.
 This was the period in British History in which the concept of the working mother both emerged and was transformed.
 All data points cannot be treated equally.